-- 1.Plagiarism the taking of someone else's words, ideas, or work and passing them off as one's own without the proper citation and credit to the original author. - 2.Self-plagiarism (Multiple Submissions) the submission of one's own work previously submitted for another course for academic credit, whether in part or in its entirety, without the consent of the instructor. - 3.Collusion the unauthorized collaboration with another person in preparing course work.
+- 1. Plagiarism the taking of someon else's words, ideas, or work and passing them off as one's own withouth the proper citation and credit to the original author. - 2.
+Collusion the unathorized collaboration with another person in preparing course work. - 3.
+Multiple Submissions the submission of a work previously submitted for another course for academic credit, whether in part or in its entirety, without the consent of the instructor.